 The following are some recommendations for the deployment of MongoDB Change Streams:

-• Ensure that the documents which represent the Change Stream response adhere to the 16MB limit for BSON documents.
+• Ensure that the documents that represent the Change Stream response adhere to the 16MB limit for BSON documents.

 • Increase the size of the oplog if a significant downtime is anticipated (such as upgrades etc.).
 This will ensure that the operations are retained for a time longer than the estimated downtime.

-• Consider utilizing filters for sharded collections with high activity levels.
+• Consider utilizing filters for shared collections with high activity levels.
 This is done to help the instances keep up with all the changes happening across the shards.

 Hevo Data, a fully managed No-code Data Pipeline solution can help you meet your daily CDC requirements with ease.
 Its interactive UI & pre-built integration with MongoDB (among 100+ sources) will help you not only monitor the real-time updates and changes but also react to them in an immediate yet simple way.
 Hevo’s point and click interface ensure the lowest time to production possible.